Early 2026 ?

 Amoeba Music released an exclusive yellow vinyl edition of “The Boys Of Dungeon Lane“, featuring an alternate cover design inspired by the store’s own logo.

-The album was bundled with a poster featuring an expansive collage composed of dozens of tinted images in reds, oranges, blues, and yellows.
+An expansive collage composed of dozens of tinted images in reds, oranges, blues, and yellows was included in every version of the album.
 The composition incorporated childhood photographs, performance shots, group scenes, youthful portraits, and fragments of bird iconography, alongside a small “Dungeon Lane” street sign embedded within the layout.
-The poster stands in deliberate contrast to the spare simplicity of the album’s front cover.
+The poster stands in deliberate contrast to the spare simplicity of the album’s front and covers.

 In most LP editions, the collage was used for the inner sleeve of the LP.
 The gatefold LP edition and the picture disc edition of “The Boys Of Dungeon Lane” placed the collage at the centre of the visual presentation.
 A separate Green LP edition featured an alternate version of the collage in which green replaced red as the dominant colour.
-The limited Blue & White Liquid Splatter LP edition included another variation of the collage.
+The limited Blue & White Liquid Splatter LP edition and the Blue LP edition included another variation of the collage.

-The collage was designed by silkscreen artist Kate Gibb, who shared some videos and photos about the design process on her Instagram account.
+The collage was created by graphic designers Imran Matin Khan and Tom Black and silkscreen artist Kate Gibb, who shared various videos and photos about the design process on her Instagram account.

 It’s been hard keeping this to myself… the best’est of commissions with Lane&Associates for the legend that is Paul McCartney…